Free Printable Snowball Roll and Count Game for Preschool

 If you don’t have white pompoms, cotton balls work well.
 Counting activities for preschoolers should always include some type of manipulative to touch and count.

-More Winter Math Activities for Preschoolers
+More Winter Counting Activities for Preschoolers

 - Count ice cubes into a bowl, then check on them every hour to see how long they take to melt.